 On PDI's end, the morphing technique that they pioneered in the late 1980s became overused by the early 1990s.

 Uncanny Valley: Some of their human designs suffer from this for having exaggerated features but realistic surface textures.
 Though arguably, it's not as bad as when they had all of their characters be an Ink-Suit Actor.

 Visual Effects of Awesome: If not in story quality, Dreamworks definitely matches up to, if not outright surpasses at times, Pixar in this department.

 Win Back the Crowd: The Kung Fu Panda sequence of Master Oogway's death up till Po's despairing confession to Master Shifu about his deep self-loathing that the old Red Panda feels helpless to counter.
 In that sequence, Dreamworks Animation showed that it had recovered from its post-Shrek 2 creative nadir that drove away its partner, Aardman Animations, and learned how to make stories with profound emotional depth with a skill rivaling Pixar.
-That in turn made the blistering wuxia action to follow all the more powerful with that you have grown to care about these characters.
+That in turn made the blistering wuxia action to follow all the more powerful when you have grown to care about these characters.